 By Magaly Muñoz

-The post Oakland Businesses Go On One-Day Strike to Protest Public Safety Issues first appeared on Post News Group.
+The post Alameda County DA’s Office Offers Help to Human Trafficking Victims with New Billboards at Oakland International Airport first appeared on Post News Group.
 This article originally appeared in Post News Group.